zanepollard/SX-70-PickOff/README.md

 FOR NON-COMMERCIAL USE.
-EMAIL ME (pollardzane@gmail.com) IF YOU DO REPAIRS PROFESSIONALLY AND I WILL SELL YOU SOME OR LICENSE THEM TO YOU.
+EMAIL ME (pollardzane@gmail.com)

 This is an STL for the housing of an optosensor/pickoff of the sonar models of sx-70/680/690 cameras.